BlueCowGroup/thememode_selector/doc/prosumer_widgets.md

 # Theme Support

 At the beginning of 2020, the Flutter team began rethinking the way they managed theme data throughout the system.
 Their initial approach was showing its limitations and the ad hoc use of color and style was getting hard to maintain and use properly.
-A [new approach](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit?usp=sharing) to Flutter themeing was documented and efforts began to port the existing widgets.
+A [new approach](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit?usp=sharing) to Flutter theming was documented and efforts began to port the existing widgets.
 I'm not sure if all of the Material components are now using this approach, however, the ones I reviewed for this document are compliant.

 Based on this document, we have some new best practices